Indian Creek Flooding

 at Indian Trails Golf Course, Grand Rapids, Michigan

 Indian Creek, a tributary to Plaster Creek flows through Indian Trails Golf Course.
-During rainfall events, the 1000 acre watershed, consisting of mostly impervious surfaces collects rainfall and send it into Indian Creek.
+During rainfall events, the 1000 acre watershed, consisting of mostly impervious surfaces collects rainfall and sends it into Indian Creek.
 With large quantities of water, and peaking flows the stream often floods and erodes the banks of the golf course.
 This flooding leaves debris and sediment deposits on the greens making the course looking sub-par.
-This sediment also causes problems further downstream in Plaster Creek.
+This sediment also causes problems further downstream into Plaster Creek.

 The goal of our project is to reduce the flooding and erosion occurring at the Indian Trails Golf course, but by doing so, also improve conditions downstream in Plaster Creek.